winitzki/scall/tutorial/programming_dhall.md

 The symmetry property is that if `x` equals `y` then also `y` equals `x`.
 Translated into the language of equality types, it means that for any value of type `LeibnizEqual T x y` we should be able to construct a value of type `LeibnizEqual T y x`.

-So, the symmetry combinator is a function with the type signature `LeibnizEqual T x y → LeibnizEqual T y x`, for all `T : Type`, `x : T`, and `y : T`.
+So, we expect the symmetry combinator to be a function with the type signature `LeibnizEqual T x y → LeibnizEqual T y x`, for all `T : Type`, `x : T`, and `y : T`.
 How can we implement that function?
 ```dhall
 let symmetryLeibnizEqual